Teen Health Guide Now Online

 - Health laws.

 Our online version provides the publication in English and Spanish free to download.
 It also has situational questions and answers and helpful resources to use in times of need.

 The ACLU of Ohio believes that the teen health guide should be used as a quick reference for specific questions, as well as a tool for professionals to help youth and their parents make informed decisions.
-Printed copies to have on hand can be ordered for $2 apiece.
+Download the booklet in English or Spanish for free.

 Teens should know what health-related rights they have in our state and what resources are available to them.
 Our online health guide is a good place to start.